nasa/MFISPy/mfis/README.md

 # InputDistribution class:
 > An abstract base class for a probability distribution of input variables.
 The distribution is characterized by performing two functions:
-> > 1) drawing a number of random samples from the distribution, and
+> > 1) draw_samples: drawing a number of random samples from the distribution
-> > 2) evaluating the distribution's density for a set of samples
+> > 2) evaluate_pdf: evaluating the distribution's density for a set of samples

 ## Parameters:
 * None